-If behaviour is such that it threatens the safety of others, is causing a serious disruption to school life, is affecting the education and/or welfare of the pupil or others, is a serious case of disobedience to a responsible adult in school or has been continuing over an extended period with no sign of improvement, a formal fixed term exclusion may be applied.
+If behaviour is such that it threatens the safety of others, is causing a serious disruption to school life, is affecting the education and/or welfare of the pupil or others, is a serious case of disobedience to a responsible adult in school or has been continuing over an extended period with no sign of improvement, a suspension may be applied.

 Warnings, guidance and advice are usually acted upon by pupils immediately.
 However, occasionally it is not and the decision is then at the discretion of the Head teacher whether or not to take action.
 Our mantra 'treat minor incidents as though they are significant and prevent more serious incidents from arising' is at the core of our approach and reflects a desire to ultimately eliminate any form of negative behaviour.
 Formal exclusions are only ever used as a last resort.
-At Thomas Jones we have and utilise a wealth of strategies to support children to reflect on their behaviour and help them to adhere to our expectations.
-In some cases, parents and children will be warned in advance that formal exclusion from school could be a possibility for them.
-We know that formal exclusion from school may cause inconvenience for parents but we do not see this as a measure designed to punish parents.
+At Thomas Jones we utilise a wealth of strategies to support children to reflect on their behaviour and help them to adhere to our expectations.
+In some cases, parents and children will be warned in advance that a suspension from school could be a possibility for them.
+We know that suspensions from school may cause inconvenience for parents but we do not see this as a measure designed to punish parents.
 The purpose is to bring home to the child the serious nature of the misbehaviour, and to remind the child concerned and all the other children that some kinds of behaviour are unacceptable.
-Excluded children are given learning to do at home.
+If a child is suspended from school they will be given learning to do at home or if the suspension is longer than 5 school days, the school will arrange suitable full-time education from the sixth school day.